All Episodes

 I said, no, look at the Sierra Club.

-I mean, it's they're telegraphing their move.
+I mean, they're telegraphing their move.

-And the SUV became a great target, became one of The big reasons for global warming and climate change.
+And the SUV became a great target, became one of the big reasons for global warming and climate change.

 Same thing is happening here with the NFL.